Michael Kasprowicz

 Michael Scott Kasprowicz (born 10 February 1972) is a former Australian international cricketer, who played all formats of the game.
 He is a right arm fast bowler.
 He represented Queensland and played in the English county scene at first class level.

 Personal life

 A past student of Brisbane State High School, Kasprowicz is the older brother of former professional rugby union player Simon Kasprowicz.
 He holds a Masters of Business Administration from the University of Queensland.
 Kasprowicz is also a father to three children.
+His father is from Poland.

 Domestic career

-Kasprowicz made his debut for Queensland as a seventeen-year-old in the 1989–1990 domestic season.
-He was an AIS Australian Cricket Academy scholarship holder in 1990–1991.
+Kasprowicz made his debut for Queensland as a seventeen-year-old in the 1989/90 domestic season.
+He was an AIS Australian Cricket Academy scholarship holder in 1990/91.

 In 1991, Kasprowicz played for the Australian Under-19 team which was captained by Damien Martyn.
 In the 1991/92 season, Kasprowicz became the youngest Australian to take 50 first-class wickets.

 Kasprowicz represented Mumbai Champs in the Indian Cricket League.
 Kasprowicz's name was not added to the list of national contract awardees announced by the ACB on 1 May 2007.